-Treatments: There are a variety of treatments for all types of injuries and conditions here at Injury Medical & Chiropractic Clinic.
+Back Clinic Treatments.
+There are various treatments for all types of injuries and conditions here at Injury Medical & Chiropractic Clinic.
 The main goal is to correct any misalignments in the spine through manual manipulation and placing misaligned vertebrae back in their proper place.
 Patients will be given a series of treatments, which are based on the diagnosis.
-This can include spinal manipulation, as well as, other supportive treatments.
-And as chiropractic treatment has developed, so to have its methods and techniques.
+This can include spinal manipulation, as well as other supportive treatments.
+And as chiropractic treatment has developed, so have its methods and techniques.

 Why do chiropractors use one method/technique over another?